HWTeng-Teaching/202402-Financial-Econometrics/HW_ch11.12/HW_CH011.12.cd.md

 ### This homework is written by 許桂萍 (312707028)
 ### 11.12(c)
-### If you seek an alternative to least squares estimation for the wage equation, suggest an estimationprocedure and how (step by step, and NOT a computer command) it is carried out.
+### If you seek an alternative to least squares estimation for the wage equation, suggest an estimation procedure and how (step by step, and NOT a computer command) it is carried out.

 ***Answer:***